|Title||Installing Stata for Unix in a directory other than /usr/local/stata|

 For various reasons, some sites may wish to install Stata in a directory other than /usr/local/stata.

-If you use Stata 12, Stata 13, or Stata 14, you may install Stata in any directory.
+If you use Stata 12 or above, you may install Stata in any directory.
 Just make sure that the directory in which you install Stata appears in your PATH.

 The rest of this FAQ is for users of Stata 11 and previous versions of Stata.

 If you use Stata 11 or older, you may install Stata in /usr/local/stata11 (change the 11 as appropriate for your version) or /usr/local/stata.
 Wherever /usr/local/stata appears below, you may substitute /usr/local/stata11.